-Constellation snaps up Beam Wine Estates
+Constellation Brands this week bought Beam Wine Estates for US$885m.

 Beam – which includes Clos du Bois, Geyser Peak, Wild Horse and Buena Vista – was part of Fortune Brands, which retains Harvey’s Sherry and Cockburn’s Port as its only wine brands.